It turns out that my book Interview Like Yourself…No, Really! Follow Your Strengths and Skills to GET THE JOB is in good company.

 Be honest and straightforward, but do not dwell on any conﬂict that may have occurred.
 Highlight positive developments that resulted from your departure, whether it was that you accepted a more challenging position or learned an important lesson that helped you to be happier in your next job.

-As you can see, there’s lots to think about when you’re preparing for a job interview, whether you’re fresh out of school or going for a top position.
+As you can see, there’s lots to think about when you’re preparing for a job interview, whether you’re fresh out of school, re-entering the work force, or going for a top position.

 These resources can help: